basf/rfieldclimate/README.md

 ## Wrappers

-With `fc_request()` all the api functionality can be easily covered and we provide some wrapper around endpoints.
+With `fc_request()` all the api functionality can be easily covered.
+Additionally, we provide some wrappers around endpoints.

 E.g. the wrapper for station information (see below) is defined as